dgarske/wolfTPM/examples/firmware/README.md

 # TPM Firmware Update Support

-Currently wolfTPM supports firmare update capability for the Infineon SLB9672 (SPI) and SLB9673 (I2C) TPM 2.0 modules.
-Infienon has open sourced their firmware update.
+Currently wolfTPM supports firmware update capability for the Infineon SLB9672 (SPI) and SLB9673 (I2C) TPM 2.0 modules.
+Infineon has open sourced their firmware update.

 ## Infineon Firmware

 ### Extracting the firmware

-Infienon releases firmware as a .bin file (example: TPM20_15.23.17664.0_R1.BIN).
+Infineon releases firmware as a .bin file (example: TPM20_15.23.17664.0_R1.BIN).

 The .bin contains a 16-byte GUID header, at least one manifest based on key group and the firmware.
 A typical manifest is 3KB and firmware is 920KB.